2nd January 2022

 On 7 October 1777 Elizabeth Chilcot married William Hudson of a neighbouring parish by special license obtained that same day with a bond of £200.
 Given that Elizabeth was 24 years old, the license may have been required for expediency if she was pregnant.
 Alternatively her family may have opposed the marriage or there may have been a large age gap between the couple.
 Significantly the marriage was not witnessed by either family but by John Dover, a local innkeeper, and his mother.
 On the licence application William gave his occupation as ‘apothecary & surgeon’ yet no record of him working in that profession has been traced.
 Indeed no biographical details for William Hudson can be verified whilst later evidence suggests his occupation may have been quite different.

 The newly weds’ immediate movements are obscure.
-Mrs Hudson’s first known advert, as reported by Mrs Jackson (Silhouette, 1938), appeared two years later in Aris’s Birmingham Gazette (27 September 1779) when ‘Mrs Hudson (late Miss Chilcot) from Bath’ is offering ‘striking likenesses’ in the sitter’s own hair that are ‘superior to those in colours’.
+Mrs Hudson’s first known advert appeared two years later in Aris’s Birmingham Gazette (23 September 1779) when ‘Mrs Hudson (late Miss Chilcot) from Bath’ is offering ‘striking likenesses’ in the sitter’s own hair that are ‘superior to those in colours’.
 What prompted her return to hair work is unclear.
 If her husband truly was an apothecary-surgeon there should have been no need for her to work.
-No further adverts have been traced until February 1783 when she is based in Oxford before moving on to Reading and Winchester.
+No further adverts have been traced until January 1882 when she has returned to Birmingham from having created ‘upwards of sixty’ likenesses in hair over four months spent in Gloucester.
+By February 1783 she has ventured to Oxford before moving on to Reading and Winchester.
 The following Spring she is offering her hair work in Gosport and Portsmouth.

 Around this time Mrs Hudson’s career took a surprising turn as in 1787 she appeared on stage alongside a Mrs Gibbs in a short piece entitled ‘Muses in Motion’ at the Royalty Theatre in Wellclose Square, Whitechapel.
 Opened in 1787, the Royalty Theatre could accommodate an audience of 2,594 so it would have taken a lot of self-confidence to have performed there especially as a debut.
 The General Magazine were not enamoured of her performance but when she returned in September with ‘Sketches from Nature, or, Beaux and Belles Have at Ye’ they praised her ‘genius and animation’ in what was ‘an elegant and lively trifle’.
 The review went on to applaud Mrs Hudson’s good domestic character and claimed that ‘the benefit of her husband led her again to the stage’.
 This surely suggests that Mr Hudson was a thespian and not an apothecary-surgeon and that it was his influence that led Mrs Hudson to her new career.